 Do you think life would taste better if you were allowed to carry a Colt .45 on your belt at all times?
 Or perhaps you can’t live without the NYC pizza slice, or the LA traffic?
 All valid reasons to move to America.

-The American CV format doesn’t differ that much from CVs around the world, but American CVs are something else and reserved mainly for academic position applications.
-The US CV format is pretty straight forward, so—alright, this is America, time is money.
+The American resume format doesn’t differ that much from CVs around the world, so—alright, this is America, time is money.

 In this guide:

-- An American CV sample better than most.
+- An American resume template better than most.

 - How to make the US CV format.